jhicks59/CodingGuide/conditionals.md

-# Conditionals - Statements in code that run based on set conditions
+# Conditionals - Statements in code that runs based on set conditions

 ### If Statements
 #### Runs a block of code within braces based on set condtions after 'if'